nksazonov/gas-efficacy-pl-analysis/text/coursework.md

 Detailed information about each opcode can be found in Appendix TODO:.

-It is worth noting that some of the opcodes read data from the bytecode itself, rather than the stack.
-These include the PUSH1...PUSH32 opcodes, which push a constant value to the stack.

-All the opcodes are divided into groups based on their functionality.
-These groups include:

-- 0s - Stop and Arithmetic Operations
-- 10s - Comparison & Bitwise Logic Operations
-- 20s - KECCAK256
-- 30s - Environmental Information
-- 40s - Block Information
-- 50s - Stack, Memory, Storage and Flow Operations
-- 5f, 60s and 70s - Push Operations
-- 80s - Duplication Operations
-- 90s - Exchange Operations
-- a0s - Logging Operations
-- f0s - System operations

-The numeration of the opcodes is not continuous, as some numbers are reserved for future use.

 #### 1.4.4.
 Fees overview

 In EVM, gas fees are charged in three specific scenarios, each being a prerequisite for executing an operation.
 The first and most common scenario involves the intrinsic gas cost associated with the computation required for the operation (opcode) itself.